Olympic champ Biles withdraws from all-around competition | Sports-Games

 Jade Carey, who finished ninth in qualifying, will take Biles' place in the all-around.
 Carey initially did not qualify because she was the third-ranking American behind Biles and Sunisa Lee.
 International Gymnastics Federation rules limit countries to two athletes per event in the finals.

+Biles spent a portion of Wednesday evening watching American teammates Sam Mikulak and Brody Malone compete in the men's all-around finals.
+Mikulak, a three-time Olympian, praised Biles' decision.

-The 24-year-old came to Tokyo as arguably the face of the Games following the retirement of swimmer Michael Phelps and sprinter Usain Bolt.
+''We've had some conversations (and) she seems like she's doing what's best for her,'' Mikulak said. ''It's awesome to see that she's gotten to go against the pressure of society and do what's best for herself.''
+The 24-year-old came to Tokyo as possibly the face of the Games following the retirement of swimmer Michael Phelps and sprinter Usain Bolt.
 She topped qualifying on Sunday despite piling up mandatory deductions on vault, floor and beam following shaky dismounts.
 She posted on social media on Monday that she felt the weight of the world on her shoulders.
 The weight became too heavy after vaulting during team finals.
 She lost herself in mid-air and completed 1 1/2 twists instead of 2 1/2.
-She consulted with US team doctor Marcia Faustin before walking off the field of play.
+She consulted with U.S. team doctor Marcia Faustin before walking off the field of play.

 The decision opens the door wide open for the all-around, a title that was long considered a foregone conclusion.
 Rebeca Andrade of Brazil finished second to Biles during qualifying, followed by Lee and Russians Angelina Melnikova and Vladislava Urazova.
 The four were separated by three-tenths of a point on Sunday.